Optum/runiac/examples/README.md

 This directory contains several example projects that you can use as a starting point for runiac.

+These examples can be individually scaffolded by using the runiac CLI.
+See each of the specific READMEs for more information.

 ## Index

 * [arm-azure-hello-world](arm-azure-hello-world/): deploy ARM template infrastructure to Microsoft Azure